angelnu/docker-ccu/README.md

 After the above steps you can connect to <IP address of your raspberry>.
 The CCU2 docker image will be started automatically on every boot of the raspberry.
 For this a service called `ccu2` is added (only works with systemd)

-##How to update no a new CCU2 firmware
+##How to update to a new CCU2 firmware
 Just update the CCU2_VERSION field in _build.sh_ and execute it again.
 Your CCU2 settings will be preserved.

 ##How to configure local antena